Table of Contents

 Multitasking

-If you’re a musician, you might need to hook up a microphone, guitar, and drum kit all to one audio interface.
+Think about the number of signals you need to connect simultaneously.
+For musicians, this might include a microphone, guitar, and drum kit all connected to one interface.

 Sound Quality